Ditsuhi/DL_AQ_Prediction/README.md

 ## Bidirectional convolutional LSTM

-The data were obtained from Open data portal of the Madrid City Council (https://bit.ly/2TZzwEo) and the generated dataset using Arcpy library is available in the Zenodo repository (DOI:https://doi.org/10.5281/zenodo.6076631).

 Below is a brief description of each file included in this repository:

 - _AirMetDataGeneration.ipynb_  combines processed air quality and meteorological data in spatiotemporal dimensions.